ballerina-attic/messaging-with-jms-queues/README.md

 @http:ServiceConfig {basePath:"/bookstore"}
 service<http:Service> bookstoreService bind listener {
 ```

+- `@docker:Config` annotation is used to provide the basic docker image configurations for the sample. `@docker:CopyFiles` is used to copy the JMS broker jar files into the ballerina bre/lib folder.
+You can provide multiple files as an array to field `files` of CopyFiles docker annotation. `@docker:Expose {}` is used to expose the port.

 - Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
 This will also create the corresponding docker image using the docker annotations that you have configured above.
 Navigate to `messaging-with-jms-queues/guide` and run the following command.